 The estimation of the mean and covariance functions presents another specific feature.
-The minimax optimal rates of convergence depend on the nature of the measurement times $\Tnm$.
-For now, two situations were investigated in the literature.
+The optimal rates of convergence depend on the nature of the measurement times $\Tnm$.
+Up to now, two situations have been investigated in the literature.
 On the one hand, the so-called \emph{independent design} case where, given the $M_i$'s, the $\Tnm$ are obtained as a random sample of size $M_1+\cdots+M_N$ from the same continuous distribution.
 On the other hand, the so-called \emph{common design} case where the $M_i$ are all equal to some integer value $\Mmu$, and the $\Tnm$, $1\leq m\leq \Mmu$, are the same across the curves $\Xp{i}$.
 In both cases, the best rates for the nonparametric estimators depend on the regularity of the sample trajectories.
 These rates also depend on the number of different observation times $\Tnm$, that is equal to $M_1+\cdots+M_N$ with independent design, and equal to $\Mmu$ with common design.
 In other words, the replication feature of functional data is less impactful with common design.
-See \citet{cai2011} for the case of the mean function, and \citet{cai2010} and \citet{cai2016minimax} for the covariance function case.
+See \cite{cai2011} for the case of the mean function, and \cite{cai2010} and \cite{cai2016minimax} for the case of the covariance function.

-In this paper, we propose simple ``smoothing first, then estimate'' type methods, based on $1-$dimensional smoothing, which achieve minimax optimal rates of convergence.
-The process is allowed to have a piecewise constant, unknown regularity.
+In this paper, we propose data-driven ``smoothing first, then estimate'' type methods, based on $1-$dimensional smoothing.
+The process is allowed to have a varying, unknown regularity.
 Our method does not require complex numerical optimization.
-It applies in the same way with common and independent design situations, and allows for general heteroscedastic measurement errors $\enm$.
+It applies in the same way to common and independent design situations, and allows for general heteroscedastic measurement errors $\enm$.
 Moreover, our approach is suitable with both sparsely or densely sampled curves.
 The definition of sparse and dense regimes is recalled in Section \ref{sec:methodo}.

-Let $ \hXni$ be a suitable nonparametric estimator of the curve $\Xp{i}$ applied to the $M_i$ pairs $(\Ynm , \Tnm )$, for instance a local polynomial estimator.
-What will make this estimator suitable is that it takes into account, the regularity of the process $X$ and the final estimation purpose, that is the mean or the covariance function.
-These features can be achieved in an easy, data-driven way, as will be explained below.
-For now, with at hand the $ \hXni$'s tuned for the mean function estimation, let us define
+Let $ \hXni$ be a suitable nonparametric estimator of $\Xp{i}$ applied to the $M_i$ pairs $(\Ynm , \Tnm )$, for instance a kernel estimator.
+This estimator will be suitable because it will take into account the regularity of the process $X$ and the final estimation purpose, i.e. the mean or the covariance function.
+These features can be achieved in an easy, data-driven way, as explained below.
+With at hand, the $ \hXni$'s tuned for the mean function estimation, we define